hedayatbehnam/hemoPynamic/README.md

 ![App main window](images/hemoPynamic.png "HemoPy GUI")

 ## How to use
-You can clone repo by github CLI:
+You can clone repo by github CLI: \n\n
 `git clone https://github.com/hedayatbehnam/hemoPynamic`
 or using website link to download **zip** folder.
 ![zip download image](images/zip_download.png "zip download")